hysinh/Memory-game/README.md

 ---

 ## User Experience
-Memory Gamezz ux stories
+The Happy Cake Friends Memory Game is a fun, online, memory matching game for all ages and genders.
+It is a simple game designed to entertain it's user with a brief, challenging game of memory.
+The game can be played to entertain oneself at any time!
+The User Interface features bright and attractive colors and happy illustrated characters on each of the cards.
 - ### Visitor Goal
-  Happy Cake Friends visitors can range in age and genger but they are all generally looking for a simple, online game to entertain them featuring the cute Cake Friends characters.
-The website offers a short reprieve from the cares of daily life and offer entertainment via a mentally challenging memory exercise.
+  Happy Cake Friends visitors can range in age and genger but they are all generally looking for a simple, online game to entertain them featuring the Happy Cake Friends characters.
+The website offers a short reprieve from the cares of daily life and offers entertainment via a mentally challenging memory exercise.
 - ### User stories
   1. User looking to play a simple game while waiting for public transport.
   2. User looking for a simple memory game to play while waiting (e.g. waiting at the GP office or riding the bus).